thycotic/ss-docs/troubleshooting/app-pool-load-user-profile/index.md

 [tags]: # (troubleshooting, workaround, IIS, load user profile setting)
 [priority]: # (1000)

-# Load User Profile Setting Must Be Enabled for Application Pool
+# Application Pool Load User Profile Setting Must Be Enabled

 Secret Server (SS) requires the application pool to have the “load user profile” setting enabled.
 Secret Server will report a critical alert to notify admins if this setting is not enabled.